Fragrance Oil and Flavor Oil Storage Tips and Guidelines

 When a bottle of any type of oil is left only partially full, the oxygen that also lives inside the bottle reacts with the oil and begins to oxidize it.
 This process can cause vegetable oils to become rancid more quickly.
 For essential oils, oxidization can harm the fragile aromatic and therapeutic constituents of the oils.
 With fragrance and flavor oils, oxidization causes the volatile components to permanently separate (after this occurs, shaking the bottle does no good).

 The empty space inside a bottle of oil is called the "headspace."
 You can prolong the shelf life of your oils by reducing this headspace.
-As an example, let's say that you have a 16 oz. bottle of orange essential oil that is only half full.
-You will prolong the shelf life of your orange essential oil by either transferring the oil into an 8 oz. bottle or by transferring it into two 4 oz. or four 2 oz. bottles.
+As an example, let's say that you have a 16 oz. bottle of orange essential oil that is only half full and that you won't be using up within a short period of time.
+You will prolong the shelf life of this orange essential oil by either transferring the oil into an 8 oz. bottle or by transferring it into two 4 oz. or four 2 oz. bottles.
 Transferring a larger quantity of oil into multiple smaller bottles helps you use only what you need later on.

 Keep Bottle Caps Tight